Ihimbru-K/Ihimbru-K/README.md

 <div align="center">

-*I don't build apps.
-I design systems that handle the hard parts offline-first sync, payment reconciliation, biometric hardware, low-bandwidth constraints in environments where failure has real consequences.*
+*I build systems that solve problems at scale*

 </div>

 ---

-## what I work on
+## what I'm working on

 | problem | system | scale |
 |---------|--------|-------|